tedchain/tedchain-technology/README.md

 For producing the signatures:

-1. Serialize the mutation using the :ref:`Mutation Protocol Buffers schema <data-structures-mutation>`.
+1. Serialize the mutation using the `Mutation Protocol Buffers schema <data-structures-mutation>`.
 2. Hash the mutation byte string using double SHA256.
 3. Sign it with the relevant private key using Secp256k1.
 The matching public key must be submitted along with the signature.